2qx/bitcoin-cash-forever/README.md

 ## Testing

-When using the `--testnet` flag, the default parameters are git sped up a bit, with the contract paying every block and paying 12.5% of the remaining balance each time.
+When using the `--testnet` flag, the default parameters are sped up a bit, with the contract paying every block and paying 12.5% of the remaining balance each time.

     # Perpetuity to pay 1/8 total, every 1 blocks, after a 3400 (sat) executor allowance